na-na-hi/renget/archive/llm-training.md

 ***
 ## Training Basics

-There's essentially three (3) approaches to training LLMs: pre-training, fine-tuning, and LoRA.
+There's essentially three (3) approaches to training LLMs: pre-training, fine-tuning, and LoRA/Q-LoRA.

 ### Pre-training

 Pre-training involves several steps.
 First, a massive dataset of text data, often in terabytes, is gathered.
 Next, a model architecture is chosen or created specifically for the task at hand.
 Additionally, a tokenizer is trained to appropriately handle the data, ensuring that it can efficiently encode and decode text.
 The dataset is then pre-processed using the tokenizer's vocabulary, converting the raw text into a format suitable for training the model.
-This step involves tokenizing the text, mapping tokens to their corresponding IDs, and incorporating any necessary special tokens or attention masks.
+This step involves mapping tokens to their corresponding IDs, and incorporating any necessary special tokens or attention masks.
 Once the dataset is pre-processed, it is ready to be used for the pre-training phase.

 During pre-training, the model learns to predict the next word in a sentence or to fill in missing words by utilizing the vast amount of data available.
 This process involves optimizing the model's parameters through an iterative training procedure that maximizes the likelihood of generating the correct word or sequence of words given the context.

 To accomplish this, the pre-training phase typically employs a variant of the self-supervised learning technique.
 The model is presented with partially masked input sequences, where certain tokens are intentionally hidden, and it must predict those missing tokens based on the surrounding context.
 By training on massive amounts of data in this manner, the model gradually develops a rich understanding of language patterns, grammar, and semantic relationships.
 This specific approach is for [Masked Language Modeling](https://huggingface.co/docs/transformers/main/tasks/masked_language_modeling).
-The most commonly used method, however, is [Causal Language Modeling](https://huggingface.co/docs/transformers/main/tasks/language_modeling).
+The most commonly used method today, however, is [Causal Language Modeling](https://huggingface.co/docs/transformers/main/tasks/language_modeling).
 Unlike masked language modeling, where certain tokens are masked and the model predicts those missing tokens, causal language modeling focuses on predicting the next word in a sentence given the preceding context.

 This initial pre-training phase aims to capture general language knowledge, making the model a proficient language encoder.
 But, unsurprisingly, it lacks specific knowledge about a particular task or domain.
 To bridge this gap, a subsequent fine-tuning phase follows pre-training.